 What We Do

 In early 2017, we acquired a lease on a rural, two acre property in Patton Township.
-The 3,000 sq. ft. home will accommodate a variety of programs, including transitional independent living arrangements, life skills classes, and social groups.
-A planned greenhouse addition will provide adults with vocational training in aquaponics, a sustainable method of agriculture which combines raising fish and plants in one operation.
+The 3,000 sq. ft. home accommodates our wide variety of programs, including life skills classes, entrepreneurial programs, and social groups.
+Since moving in to our facility two years ago, the ACRES Project has grown from hosting a single program with two clients to 14 programs serving over 90 individuals!
+Our growth shows no signs of stopping, with a planned greenhouse addition planned to provide adults with vocational training in aquaponics, a sustainable method of agriculture which combines raising fish and plants in one operation.

 Together with a growing circle of community members sharing a wide variety of professional skills, the ACRES Project is steadily moving toward its goal of creating a vibrant, uplifting community where all the pieces fit.